osousa/livematrix/README.md

 ## 🛰️ Server

-On the repo's folder **"_server"**  (Not the submodule), download the binary "livematrix" and the .env file; Edit the .env file and add your personal details.
+On the repo's folder  [**_server**](https://github.com/osousa/livematrix/tree/main/_server)  (Not the submodule), download the binary "livematrix" (Only 2.1MB, small for Go standards) and the .env file; Edit the .env file and add your personal details.

 You must create a Matrix user specifically to mediate conversations with your visitors.
 The .env looks like this: